 Several deep learning algorithms are available to detect these mutations to predict break cancer risk.
 BRCA exchange provides data on thousands of BRCA variants to develop an understanding of a patient's cancer risk.

 Image credit: Nature Communications volume 11, Article number: 5727 (2020)

-Researchers are using deep learning algorithms to classify estrogen receptors from Breast Cancer Metabolomics Data.
-Immunohistochemistry (IHC) is used most often to find out if cancer cells have estrogen and progesterone receptors.
-There is excellent open source library (histolab) available on GitHub that can be used to get started with quantitative image analysis of stained slides.
+Researchers use deep learning algorithms to classify estrogen receptors from Breast Cancer Metabolomics Data.
+Immunohistochemistry (IHC) is often used to determine if cancer cells have estrogen and progesterone receptors.
+An excellent open-source library (histolab) available on GitHub can be used to get started with quantitative image analysis of stained slides.